gumaerc-testorg/21g.107-fall-2014/content/pages/assignments/module-1-sessions-1-10.md

 Required Textbooks
 ------------------

-\[LC\] = Wheatley, Julian. [_Learning Chinese: A Foundation Course in Mandarin_](/resources/res-21g-003-learning-chinese-a-foundation-course-in-mandarin-spring-2011) Yale University Press, 2014.
+\[LC\] = Wheatley, Julian. [_Learning Chinese: A Foundation Course in Mandarin_](/courses/res-21g-003-learning-chinese-a-foundation-course-in-mandarin-spring-2011) Yale University Press, 2014.
 ISBN: 9780300141184.
 (The Character Text / 漢語基礎教材 / 汉语基础教材).

 \[PC\] = The simiplified character version: Li, Duanduan. _A Primer for Advanced Beginners of Chinese - Simplified Character Version Vol. 1. (__Daxue Yuwen)._ Columbia University Press, 2004.
 ISBN: 9780231135672; or the traditional character version: Li, Duanduan. _A Primer for Advanced Beginners of Chinese Vol. 1._ (_Daxue Yuwen)_.
 Columbia University Press, 2002.
 ISBN: 9780231125550.

-Each assignment referenced in the table, if available, is provided in the [Study Materials]({{< baseurl >}}/pages/study-materials) section, except the audio files.
+Each assignment referenced in the table, if available, is provided in the {{% resource_link 8b281a78-7af6-0ff6-b9ab-be5bf3c13f16 "Study Materials" %}} section, except the audio files.
 Some files are not be provided here due to copyright restrictions.

 {{< tableopen >}}
 {{< theadopen >}}